RezSat/Instagram-Bruteforcer/README.md

 # Instagram-Bruteforcer
-Python based instagram brute forcer , work 100% in 2020
+[This program is not actively maintained]

-I am Yehan Wasura , just 16 years old for 2020, I found a vulnerability on Instagram and can bruteforce to instagram accounts.
-And this project is not to harm anyone but just for educational purposes only.
-Instagram should take a action on this.
+Python based instagram brute forcer

 This program will brute force any Instagram account you send it its way.
 Just give it a target, a password list and a mode then press enter and forget about it.
 No need to worry about anonymity when using this program,